lgraubner/sitemap-generator-cli/README.md

 ### query

-Consider URLs with query strings like `http://www.example.com/?foo=bar` as indiviual sites and add them to the sitemap.
+Consider URLs with query strings like `http://www.example.com/?foo=bar` as individual sites and add them to the sitemap.

 ### user-agent